 The U.S. Bureau of Labor Statistics' Occupational Outlook Handbook reports the national median wage estimates in May 2012 were $54,620 for radiologic technologists, $65,360 for MRI technologists, $65,860 for diagnostic medical sonographers, and $77,560 for radiation therapists.

-Students who complete Iowa's professional radiation sciences programs are eligible to take national certification exams administered by the appropriate national agency in order to practice.
+Students who complete Iowa's professional radiation sciences programs are eligible to apply to take national certification exams administered by the appropriate national agency in order to practice.

 Licensure laws for radiographers vary from state to state.
 Iowa is a licensing state, requiring radiographers to have a permit to practice.
 Passing the national exam is a criterion used to issue a permit to practice.